smartmind-team/thanosql-docs/docs/en/tutorials/thanosql_ml/classification/text_classification.md

 ## __1.Check Dataset__

-To create a movie review sentiment classification model, we use the <mark style="background-color:#FFEC92 ">movie_review_train</mark> table from the ThanoSQL database.
+To create a movie review sentiment classification model, we use the <mark style="background-color:#FFEC92 ">movie_review_train</mark> table from the ThanoSQL workspace database.
 To check the table's contents, run the following query.

 ```python